Our proposed merger with Australian Mutual Bank Limited

 An icon of a person; representing the opportunities the merger will present to our people.

-Stronger bank, better career paths
+Stronger bank, broader career paths

 Our combined 750 employees will have even more opportunities to grow and build fulfilling careers in our bank and there will be no forced redundancies as a result of the merger.